altsanz/angular-tips/README.md

 #### ShareReplay(n)

 Share + Replay(n):
-- share => when subscribed to an observable with a pipe, prevents running the pipe for each subscription.
+- share => turns observable into a multicast.
+When subscribed to an observable with a pipe, prevents running the pipe for each subscription.
 - replay => emits the last (n) to late subscribers.

 When to use: